|Name of institution:||Psychic News Archives (Psychic Press Ltd.)|

 Published works created using your parapsychology collections, including books, plays, artwork, both non-fiction and fiction:

-Psychic Press Ltd. and its imprint Psychic Book Club published hundreds of books relevant to life after death, mediumship, spiritual healing, and related topics of interest to Spiritualists.
-Some of those titles were also published under the Spiritualist Press imprint that was later reunited with Psychic Press.
+Psychic Press Ltd. and its imprints Psychic Book Club and Spiritualist Press published several hundred books relevant to life after death, mediumship, spiritual healing, and related topics of interest to Spiritualists.
 Many of the Silver Birch books were originally released by those publishers.
 Detailed bibliographies of books published by Psychic Press, Psychic Book Club, and Spiritualist Press are in progress, with release anticipated during 2020.